tonyxwz/pyADAPT/docs/pyADAPT_tutorial.md

 # PyADAPT Tutorial

 ADAPT was originally writen in MATLAB and now we at CBio group would like to write it in python a.k.a, pyADAPT.
+To use pyADAPT, navigatet to the directory that contains `setup.py` and enter `pip install -e .` in the command prompt.

 There are mainly three classes in the python package, `DataSet`, `Model`, and `ADAPT`.
 You can find their equivalences in the MATLAB project.